United Nations Framework Convention on Climate Change: Membership and participation

 As of 2022, the UNFCCC has 198 parties including all United Nations member states, United Nations General Assembly observers the State of Palestine and the Holy See, UN non-member states Niue and the Cook Islands, and the supranational union European Union.

+The United States announced its intention to withdraw from the treaty in January 2026, the only country to do so.

 Classification of Parties and their commitments

 Parties to the UNFCCC are classified as: